 Tax payments are due in two equal installments.
-This year, 2017, the payments are due September 20, 2017 and February 9, 2018.
-Tax bills were mailed out in July 2017; that is the only bill that taxpayers will receive.
-Please mark your calendars to remind you of your February 9, 2018 payment due date!
+In 2017, the payments were due September 20, 2017 and February 9, 2018.
+Tax bills are mailed out in the summer; taxpayers only receive one bill for both payments.

-The tax rate has been set by the Select Board and is:
+The tax rate set by the Select Board for 2017 were:

 Residential – 1.3438

 Yes, tax payments in envelopes postmarked on or before due date will be considered timely.
 Note that dropping your payment in the outside mailbox at the post office the day taxes are due no longer means we will get it that day.

 What is the rate of interest and how is it assessed?

 Interest is charged at the rate of 1.5% per month on all accounts not paid on or before due dates.

 When are taxes turned over to the delinquent collector and is there a penalty assessed?

 Taxes are turned over to the delinquent collector the day after the final payment is due.
 An 8% collector’s fee is charged at that time.

 Who do I call for delinquent tax information?